vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_helpers.rst

 Helper tools in fanc
 ####################

-Kai-C provides little helper tools that make working with Hi-C and associated data somewhat easier.
+FAN-C provides little helper tools that make working with Hi-C and associated data somewhat easier.
 These are not strictly necessary for matrix generation and analysis, but can often speed your analysis up or simply make it a little more convenient.